Jo-erl/BMIcalculator/README.md

 <h1>License</h1>
 This project is licensed under the MIT License.<br><br>

-<i>Enjoy using the 3D Carousel in your projects!
+<i>Enjoy using the BMI Calculator in your projects!
 If you have any questions or need assistance, please don't hesitate to reach out.</i>